 MS commonly affects all of these areas.

-Overall brain atrophy and loss of brain volume are also highly correlated with cognitive function issues.
+Overall, brain atrophy and loss of brain volume are also highly correlated with cognitive function issues.

-A growing body of literature suggests that regular physical exercise may improve cognitive function in people with MS. However, a specific regimen for this has yet to be determined.
+A growing body of literature suggests that regular physical exercise may improve cognitive function in people with MS.

 While no diet has been shown to affect cognition in people with MS per se, a heart-healthy diet may reduce the risk of comorbidities (other diseases) that can contribute to cognitive impairment.